Linear Reduced Order Model Predictive Control: Simulation Results

 \subsection{Distillation Column}

 This example is a linearized model of a distillation column used to separate a binary mixture into high purity products.
 The continuous-time model is defined in \cite{SkogestadPostlethwaite2005} (referred to as Column A).
-A discrete-time model with $n^f = 86$ is defined with a sampling time of one minute.
-This model has two integrating modes, and a balanced truncation ROM with $n=12$ was defined by performing a stable/unstable mode decomposition and only reducing the stable portion.
-This model was also used in the context of ROMPC in \cite{KoegelFindeisen2015}.
+A discrete-time model with $n^f = 86$, $m=4$, $o=8$ is defined with a sampling time of one minute, where the original model inputs are appended to the state and their derivatives are controlled.
+This model has two integrating modes, and a balanced truncation ROM with $n=12$ is defined by performing a stable/unstable mode decomposition and only reducing the stable portion (i.e. the integrating modes are not reduced).